Magnesium

 Foods Rich in Magnesium

-Dark green leafy vegetables, fish, bran, whole grains, beans and nuts.
+Dark green leafy vegetables, fish, bran, whole grains, legumes, beans, seeds and nuts (especially almonds).
 Fresh fruits and vegetables also provide a modest amount of magnesium.

 Coconut Water